 Finding a new office takes a lot longer than most people realize.
 It’s not uncommon for the entire process to take a year or more from the time you pick a location until you sit down at your new desk.

 Each step along the way is complicated and involves multiple parties.
 To begin with, other companies are looking at the same spaces you are.
 There are only so many buildings, and the competition can be fierce to get into the most desired areas.

 Working with a broker and negotiating terms with a landlord for a suitable building may take three to six months.
 And that’s before you even start talking with architects, interior designers, and construction firms.
 For executives accustomed to moving quickly, that can be frustrating.

 They don’t have enough people managing the move

-When you’re a growing company, you probably don’t have someone whose job is dedicated to managing your real estate portfolio.
-You may not even have much of a portfolio at all, maybe one or two locations.
-So the task falls to someone who already has a full-time job, often the office manager or chief financial officer.
+Growing companies don’t often have someone whose job is dedicated to managing their real estate portfolio.
+You business may not have much of a portfolio at all yet—possibly one or two locations.
+So the task falls to someone who already has a full-time job, typically the office manager or chief financial officer.

 They see real estate as a fixed expense

-Most people see real estate deals as a fixed expense: You sign up for a lease and you know what your rent is for the next 10 years.
-But with WeWork, real estate can be a flexible expense.
-There are options to reduce or expand the terms of the agreement, change how you use the space, and more.
+Most people see real estate deals as fixed: You sign up for a lease and you know what your rent is for the next 10 years.
+But who needs a 10-year lease when your planning cycles rarely go beyond one year?
+With WeWork, real estate can be a flexible expense.
+You will always have options to reduce or expand the terms of the agreement, change how you use the space, and more.